varigence/docs/bimlflex/user-guide/data-mart-templates.md

 This pattern is not too dissimilar to a source to staging pattern.
 Key differences are that while the data is being processed by the data flow task, surrogate keys are being handled.

 In the control flow, note that the final step is a SQL merge task.
-The merge take the incoming rows that have been loaded into the Fact’s staging table and perform on final comparison before either inserting or updating the target Fact table.
+The merge take the incoming rows that have been loaded into the Fact's staging table and perform on final comparison before either inserting or updating the target Fact table.

 #### BimlFlex Dimension Loading Pattern